Eamon Gilmore: Labour Party leader

 In July 2010, Gilmore again ruled out a coalition between his party and Fianna Fáil after a general election, even if such a coalition would put him in a position to become Taoiseach.
 Gilmore also said his party was well-positioned to win at least one seat in each of the country's 43 constituencies, and two seats in some constituencies in Dublin, Cork, other urban areas and commuter-belt counties.
 In all, he said the party had the potential to win 50 seats or more.

 Gilmore also played a leading role in the modernisation and liberalisation of Ireland's social legislation, most notably on divorce and abortion, and has been to the fore in the campaign for gay marriage.
 He is often quoted for citing gay marriage as "the civil rights issue of this generation".
-Gilmore also made a commitment to hold a constitutional referendum on the issue a key plank of the Labour/Fine Gael programme for government.
+Gilmore also committed to holding a constitutional referendum on the issue a key plank of the Labour/Fine Gael programme for government.
 A referendum on gay marriage was held in 2015.
 He was a member of the cabinet committee that steered through Ireland's divorce legislation in 1996, as well as a member of the Divorce Action Group which campaigned for the legalisation of divorce in Ireland.
 In 1983, Gilmore campaigned against the ban on abortion in the Constitution.

 As Minister for Foreign Affairs and Trade, Gilmore was behind the most significant expansion of Ireland's embassy network for several decades, opening eight new diplomatic missions across Europe, Asia, Africa and the Americas in 2014.
 Despite considerable media focus on the reopening of the embassy to the Vatican, which had been closed for economic reasons in 2011 along with the embassy to Tehran, the new missions are largely trade and investment-focussed.

 In 2013, Gilmore launched the first review of Irish foreign policy since 1996.

-Gilmore has also been a member of the first Economic Management Council (EMC), along with Taoiseach Enda Kenny, Minister for Finance, Michael Noonan, and Minister for Public Expenditure and Reform, Brendan Howlin, since March 2011.
+Gilmore was a member of the Economic Management Council (EMC) from 2011 to 2014, along with Taoiseach Enda Kenny, Minister for Finance, Michael Noonan, and Minister for Public Expenditure and Reform, Brendan Howlin.
 For the first three years of the Fine Gael/Labour government, the EMC was regarded as the lynchpin of the coalition's stability.

-Gilmore resigned from office on 4 July 2014, he was succeeded as party leader and as Tánaiste by Joan Burton.
+In May 2014, after a poor showing for Labour at the local and European elections, Gilmore resigned as leader.
+Following a leadership election in July 2014, he was succeeded as party leader and as Tánaiste by Joan Burton.